2008 Arizona Cardinals season: NFC Wild Card Playoffs: vs. (5) Atlanta Falcons

-Entering the playoffs at the NFC's fourth seed, the Cardinals began their playoff run at home against the #5 Atlanta Falcons, in their first home playoff game since 1947 and their first in Arizona.
+Entering the playoffs at the NFC's fourth seed, the Cardinals began their playoff run at home against the number 5 Atlanta Falcons, in their first home playoff game since 1947, and their first in Arizona.

-Arizona got the early lead in the first quarter as quarterback Kurt Warner completed a 42-yard touchdown pass to wide receiver Larry Fitzgerald.
-The Falcons responded with kicker Jason Elam's 30-yard field goal, yet the Cardinals struck right back as Warner completed a 71-yard touchdown pass to wide receiver Anquan Boldin.
-Boldin pulled his hamstring running down the sideline and did not return.
-Atlanta took the halftime lead with running back Michael Turner getting a seven-yard touchdown run, followed by quarterback Matt Ryan completing a two-yard touchdown pass to tight end Justin Peelle following a Kurt Warner interception.
+Arizona got the early lead in the first quarter as Kurt Warner completed a 42-yard touchdown pass to Larry Fitzgerald.
+The Falcons responded with kicker Jason Elam's 30-yard field goal.
+The Cardinals responded with Warner completed a 71-yard touchdown pass to Anquan Boldin.
+Atlanta took the halftime lead with running back Michael Turner scoring a seven-yard touchdown, followed by Matt Ryan completing a two-yard touchdown pass to Justin Peelle following a Kurt Warner interception.

-Arizona regained the lead in the third quarter as safety Antrel Rolle returned a Turner fumble 27 yards for a touchdown, while rookie running back Tim Hightower got a four-yard touchdown run.
-The Cardinals increased their lead in the fourth quarter as defensive end Antonio Smith sacked Ryan in his own endzone for a safety.
-The Falcons tried to come back as Ryan completed a five-yard touchdown pass to wide receiver Roddy White, yet Arizona's offense drained any second that Atlanta needed to rally.
-The Cardinals ended any chance the Falcons had for a comeback when Kurt Warner hooked up with tight end Stephen Spach for 23 yards on a third and sixteen with 2:16 left in the game.
+Arizona regained the lead in the third quarter as safety Antrel Rolle returned a Turner fumble 27 yards for a touchdown, while rookie Tim Hightower scored a four-yard touchdown run.
+The Cardinals increased their lead in the fourth quarter as defensive end Antonio Smith sacked Ryan in his own end zone for a safety.
+The Falcons tried to come back as Ryan completed a five-yard touchdown pass to Roddy White, yet Arizona's offense ran out the clock.
+The Cardinals ended any chance the Falcons had for a comeback when Kurt Warner threw to Stephen Spach for 23 yards on a third and sixteen with 2:16 left in the game.

 With the win, the Cardinals improved their overall record to 10–7.